AWS EC2 Setup

 sudo nano /etc/ssh/sshd_config

-Navigating in nano: Use Ctrl+W to search for text — type the setting name and hit Enter to jump to it.
-When done editing, Ctrl+O saves and Ctrl+X exits.
+Navigating in nano - the quick way: Press Ctrl+W, type the setting name (e.g., PermitRootLogin), hit Enter.
+Nano jumps right to that line.
+When done editing, Ctrl+O saves, Ctrl+X exits.

 Find or add each of these and make sure they match exactly: